aershov24/FSC_Candidates_Test/README.md

 # Where To Find/Source Good Interview Questions

-Remember, **you don't need to write the interview questions and answer by yourself** unless you are 100% sure your can provide the best most brilliant answer to the question you're asking.
-Your task is to research the best sources that are available on the Internet (blog posts, books, videos, tutorials), combine and convert that knowledge to answer.
+Remember, **you don't need to reinvent an interview question and the answer by yourself**.
+Your task is to research the best sources that are available on the Internet (blog posts, books, videos, tutorials), _combine_, _convert_ and (sometimes) _reformat_ that existing knowledge into the answer.

 There is just a fraction of quality resources you can do you research on: